-Isolated Maduro revels in Erdogan's backing ahead of Venezuela vote
+Venezuela's Maduro gets support from Erdogan, Maradona ahead of vote

 The Trump administration has threatened further sanctions and urged Latin America to cut off Venezuelan officials from financial systems and restrict their travel visas.

-So foreign shows of support are particularly welcome as Maduro seeks to legitimize his likely re-election despite a brutal economic crisis that has Venezuelans skipping meals, succumbing to once controlled diseases, and emigrating en masse.
+Foreign shows of support are especially welcome to Maduro in the run-up to Sunday.
+On the campaign trail he has sought to legitimize his leadership, while playing down the brutal economic crisis that has Venezuelans skipping meals, succumbing to once controlled diseases, and emigrating en masse.

-In a split screen chat broadcast live on Venezuelan state television on Thursday, Maduro and Erdogan held a stilted, translated conversation that had several technical problems.
+In a split screen chat broadcast on Venezuelan state television on Thursday, Maduro and Erdogan held a stilted, translated conversation that had several technical problems.

 “I wish you much success in the coming election, and a month later I think we’re going to have success in Turkey.
-One of my first tasks will be a state visit to Venezuela,” said Erdogan, in reference to Turkey’s presidential and parliamentary elections on June 24.
+One of my first tasks will be a state visit to Venezuela,” said Erdogan, referring to Turkey’s presidential and parliamentary elections on June 24.

-“I have faith you will be triumphant,” Erdogan told Maduro, whose main rival is former state governor Henri Falcon who broke with an opposition boycott to run for the presidency.
+“I have faith you will be triumphant,” Erdogan told Maduro, whose main rival is former state Governor Henri Falcon, who broke with an opposition boycott to run for the presidency.

-Critics scoff that both Maduro and Erdogan are in fact authoritarian leaders who have snuffed out dissent and mishandled their economies.
+In turn, Maduro told Erdogan that “Venezuelans are going to give a lesson on democracy and liberty to the world on Sunday.”

+At Maduro’s closing campaign event later on Thursday in central Caracas, Maradona surprised the crowd by dancing in to the rhythm of a catchy reggaeton song while waving a Venezuelan yellow, blue and red flag.

 “For the Venezuelan government, this election is not designed to look legitimate in front of the Western world, but rather in front of the illiberal world like Russia, China, Turkey and Qatar,” said opposition lawmaker and economist Angel Alvarado.